 There's a fair amount of work that’s done in preparation for a first sprint.
 Once the backlog grooming is complete, we do a refinement meeting to go through each ticket in preparation for technical planning.
 Everyone attends this refinement meeting, including quality assurance (QA), engineers, and product owners.
 Together the entire team comes up with the architecture of the sprint planning meeting.
 By doing it this way the sprint is being done with strong agile scrum methodologies in mind.

 This approach is far more expedient because ideas and concerns—such as whether a new API is needed or an existing one will work—can be bounced around and off one another in real-time.
 It’s also a great way for team members to hold one another accountable.

-People sometimes wonder what the value is of so many meetings.
+People sometimes wonder what the value of so many meetings are.
 Shouldn’t we just get down to coding already?
 But we believe:

 - The best ideas come from the whole team.

 - By holding multiple sprint planning meetings, a ton of rework and refactoring is avoided.

 In other words, it’s an extremely powerful way of doing things that saves you from all the mess that typically comes up, particularly from QA, when jumping too quickly into the sprint planning meeting.

 Unlike the Kanban method, which is more continuous and where things are done one at a time in order of top priority, agile scrum development is based on short, structured sprints.
 The better those sprints are planned for, the more value you bring to the product.
 Of course, Kanban can sometimes be a great way to start a project.
 Still, we believe it’s better to move as quickly as possible into a sprint situation.

 Long story short, the more intensive planning you do before a sprint, the better your chances are for success.